Ida B. Wells

 - Bhimrao AmbedkarFORGE

-Annihilation of Caste — conversion to Buddhism as moral rebellion.
+Annihilation of Caste turns conversion to Buddhism into moral rebellion.

 - Paulo FreireFORGE